Auenc/aoc-2024/README.md

 ## Day 4

-Day 4's language is Ruby
+Day 4's language is ~~Ruby~~ Or rather it should have been, if I had time to learn ruby during the week.
+Instead, I'm going to do this in Typescript